HSLdevcom/yleisviestipalvelu/README.md

 ### usage

-Following assumes that you have build the Docker image and it is called `yleisviesti`.
+Following assumes that you have build the Docker image and it is called `hsldevcom/yleisviestipalvelu`.

 After building the image, you can run it with:

-    $ docker run -d -e PORT=8900 -e HTPASSWD='user:$apr1$salt$hash' -p 8080:8080 yleisviesti
+    $ docker run -d -e PORT=8900 -e HTPASSWD='user:$apr1$salt$hash' -p 8080:8080 hsldevcom/yleisviestipalvelu

 When running the service in Swarm use a compose file such as: